inspirasiprogrammer/Software-Engineering-Roadmap/🛠 Tools and Technologies/🦈 Version Control with Git & Github/README.md

 <br/><br/>

+### 16. **Git Remote**:
+In Git, the term remote is concerned with the remote repository.
+It is a shared repository that all team members use to exchange their changes.
+A remote repository is stored on a code hosting service like an internal server, GitHub, Subversion and more.

+In case of a local repository, a remote typically does not provide a file tree of the project's current state, as an alternative it only consists of the .git versioning data.

+---

+<br/><br/>

 ### 10. **SHA**:

 A SHA is basically an ID number for each commit.
 Here's what a commit's SHA might look like: e2adf8ae3e2e4ed40add75cc44cf9d0a869afeb6.